Now, the Pentagon, the Pentagon is denying that they ignored the warnings of Abel Danger.

 And remember, they're guided by a template.

-They're guided by an agenda, they're guided by their own prejudicial bias.
+They're guided by their own prejudicial bias.

-John Roberts is a conservative, therefore he has to be a racist, sexist, bigot homophobe.
+Therefore, he has to be a racist, sexist, bigot, homophobe.

-We just have to go find the proof because we know he is, because he's a conservative, and he's been nominated by Bush, and he worked for Reagan.
+We just have to go find the proof because we know he is because he's a conservative and he's been nominated by Bush and he worked for Reagan.

-Documents that Roberts wrote while working for the Reagan administration and in the solicitor general's office, and they think they're finding evidence that indeed he is a racist, a sexist, a bigot, and a homophobe.
+And they think they're finding evidence that indeed he is a racist, a sexist, a bigot, and a homophobe.

 His remark on whether homemakers should become lawyers came in 1985 in reply to a suggestion from Linda Chavez, then the White House's director of public liaison.

-In the July 31st, 1985 memo, John Roberts noted that as an assistant dean at the University of Richmond Law School before she joined the Reagan administration.
+In a July 31st, 1985's memo, John Roberts noted that as an assistant dean at the University of Richmond Law School before she joined the Reagan administration, Aerie had, quote, encouraged many former homemakers to enter law school and become lawyers.

 Some might question whether encouraging homemakers to become lawyers contributes to the common good, but I suppose that's for the judges to decide.

-Uh this reference has them convinced that Roberts is a Neanderthal right out of the Jimmy Castor bunch.
+This reference has them convinced that Roberts is a Neanderthal right out of the Jimmy Castor bunch, and he wants to grab all the butt sisters and drag them back in the cave, and he wants to keep them barefoot and pregnant.

-He wants some homemaking.
+He wants them homemaking.

-He wants them bacon cookies and cakes.
+He wants them baking cookies and cakes.

 And he wants them making his coffee.